Today we’ll be reviewing one of Roland’s most popular portable digital pianos, the Roland FP-30.

 Secondly, the piano supports Bluetooth MIDI connectivity, which will save you time and money on buying additional adapters and cables.

-In this price range, the newly released Kawai ES110 is the only digital piano that has this feature.
+In this price range, the Kawai ES110 is the only digital piano that has this feature.

-The Kawai ES110 and the Yamaha P-115 are the closest competitors to the FP-30.
+The Kawai ES110 and the Yamaha P-125 are the closest competitors to the FP-30.
 So let’s see what they have to offer compared to the Roland keyboard.

 Roland FP-30 vs Kawai ES-110 (Full Review)

-The ES-110 (successor to the ES100) was released at the beginning of 2017 and has since become the main competitor to the FP-30.
-Indeed, the pianos have a lot in common and are in the same price range.
+The Kawai ES-110 (successor to the ES100) was released at the beginning of 2017 and has since become the main competitor to the FP-30.
+Indeed, the pianos have a lot in common, including the price.

-The instruments share an incredible piano sound and a realistic hammer action – the two most important aspects of any digital piano.
+Both instruments have an excellent piano sound and realistic hammer action – the two most important aspects of any digital piano.

-The action is a bit lighter than the FP-30’s PHA-4 but feels a bit more realistic to my taste.
+The action is a bit lighter than the FP-30’s PHA-4 and feels a bit less realistic to my fingers.

-That said, it’s still safe to say that the PHA-4 Standard and the RHC are the best keyboard actions you can get in the >1000$ price range.
+That said, it’s still safe to say that the PHA-4 Standard and the RHC are the best keyboard actions you can get in this price range.

-When it comes to sound, it’s actually hard to name a winner or a loser here.
+When it comes to sound, it’s hard to name a winner here.

 Both keyboards use high-quality samples of a concert grand piano and reproduces subtle details of piano sound such as damper resonance, damper noise, fall-back noise, etc.

-The video below is a great sound comparison between all 3 pianos, which will help you decide which sound you like better:
+The video below is a great sound comparison between these 3 pianos, which will help you decide which sound you like better:

 When it comes to features, the FP-30 beats the ES110 for the most part.